-How to install wedge anchors?
+How to install concrete wedge anchors?

 Correct installation is the key to a successful application once an anchor has been selected.
 A properly drilled hole is essential for ease of installation and optimal anchor performance.

 Anchor holes should be thoroughly cleaned before the installation of the anchor.
 Remove the dust and debris from the hole during drilling (e.g., dust extractor, hollow bit) or following drilling (suction, forced air) to extract loose particles.
 This procedure is achieved using compressed air, a pump, or a vacuum with an extension.
-Dust and other debris must be removed from the hole to allow the wedge anchor to be installed to the required embedment and to ensure that the expansion and engagement can be properly attained.
+Dust and other debris must be removed from the hole to allow the concrete wedge anchor to be installed to the required embedment and to ensure that the expansion and engagement can be properly attained.

 Tighten the anchor with a torque wrench by applying the required installation torque.
-The threaded stud will draw up during the tightening of the nut; the expansion wedge clip remains in the original position.
+The threaded stud will draw up during the tightening of the nut; the expansion wedge clip remains in its original position.

 do- anchor diameter